antoniotaranto/django-permissionsx/docs/index.rst

 means that the user will be granted access if is logged in **and** is either a staff member, **or** a superuser.

-Currently :mod:`django-permissionsx` can be used with Django class-based views, templates and `django-tastypie <https://github.com/toastdriven/django-tastypie/>`_ authorization.
+The goal of this project is to make authorization related code as much reusable and consistent as possible.
+Therefore, permissions can be easily used for multiple views, inherited, used in templates or for building mobile API using `django-tastypie <https://github.com/toastdriven/django-tastypie/>`_.

 Contents
 ========